Pests and diseases

 Priority quarantine organisms

-Quarantine organisms that are expected to cause the most damage and require the most urgent control are classified as priority quarantine organisms.
+Priority quarantine organisms are quarantine organisms that are expected to cause the most damage and require the most urgent control.
 In Switzerland, the following quarantine organisms must currently be treated as a priority in terms of information, monitoring and emergency planning:

 Potential quarantine organisms

-Potential quarantine organisms are organisms that are known to be particularly harmful, but it has not yet been determined whether they fulfil the criteria for a quarantine organism.
-Until this has been determined, they are treated similarly to quarantine organisms.
-Potential quarantine organisms and the temporary measures applicable to them are specified in the FOAG Ordinance on Phytosanitary Measures for Agriculture and Horticulture (PhyMO-FOAG; SR 916.202.1) and the FOEN Ordinance on Phytosanitary Measures for the Forest (PhyMO-FOEN; SR 916.202.2).
+Potential quarantine organisms are organisms that are known to be particularly harmful, but are still being assessed to determine whether they fulfil the criteria for a quarantine organism.
+Until this assessment is complete, they are treated similarly to quarantine organisms.
+Potential quarantine organisms and the temporary measures applicable to them are specified in the FOAG Ordinance on Phytosanitary Measures for Agriculture and Horticulture (PhyMO-FOAG; SR 916.202.1) and the FOEN Ordinance on Phytosanitary Measures for the Forest (PhyMO-FOEN; SR 916.202.2) (de, fr, it).

 Mandatory reporting and control

-If a quarantine organism is detected in Switzerland, every effort must be made to eradicate it and prevent it from spreading.
-For this reason, quarantine organisms are subject to mandatory reporting (Article 8 of the Plant Health Ordinance, PHO; SR 916.20) (de, fr, it).
+If a quarantine organism is detected in Switzerland, all measures must be taken to eradicate it and prevent it from spreading.
+For this reason, quarantine organisms are subject to mandatory reporting (Art.
+8 of the Plant Health Ordinance, PHO; SR 916.20) (de, fr, it).

 Regulated non-quarantine organisms

-Regulated non-quarantine organisms (RNQO) are pathogens or pests that are widespread in Switzerland.
-They are mainly spread via specific host plants intended for planting.
-Because they are widespread, they do not (or no longer) meet the criteria for a quarantine organism.
-However, as an infestation of these organisms would have unacceptable economic consequences, phytosanitary measures must be taken when handling their propagating material.
-Examples of RNQO include fire blight in pome fruits, the plum pox virus in stone fruits, red band needle blight in pines and apple proliferation disease.
+Regulated non-quarantine organisms (RNQO) are pests or diseases that are already widespread in Switzerland and therefore do not (or no longer) meet the criteria for classification as a quarantine organism.
+As these organisms spread mainly through seeds and propagating material and an infestation would have significant economic consequences, phytosanitary measures apply to these materials.
+Examples include fire blight in pome fruits, the plum pox virus in stone fruits, red band needle blight in pines and apple proliferation disease.

 Emergency planning

-Outbreaks of quarantine organisms can usually be controlled efficiently – provided that the relevant authorities are well prepared for such an event and the control procedures are well coordinated in advance.
-New plant health legislation introduced new instruments for emergency planning starting in 2020.
-Contingency plans, action plans and simulation exercises will enable better preparation, training and coordination of the responses to such events in future.
-This will make it easier to prevent quarantine organisms from being introduced and spreading, thereby also preventing major damage to agriculture, horticulture and forests.
+Outbreaks of quarantine organisms can usually be controlled efficiently – provided the relevant authorities are well prepared and the procedures are well coordinated in advance.
+Plant health legislation stipulates that contingency plans must be drawn up and simulation exercises carried out.
+This enables a systematic, coordinated response to crisis and emergency situations, ensuring that outbreaks of quarantine organisms are detected and contained swiftly and minimising damage to agriculture, horticulture and forests.

 Frequently asked questions